• Skip to primary navigation

 Recipe Notes

-• Store brigadeirao covered in the refrigerator for up to 5 days.
+• STORAGE: Store brigadeirao covered in the refrigerator for up to 5 days.
 Do not freeze!
 Why?
 This is a large flan and most flans don't freeze well.
 But if you'd like to give it a try (at your own risk):

 1. Adjust your freezer to 0 degrees F and cut cool brigadeirao into quarters.